beeper/sdk-docs/Widgets.md

    1. You'll be prompted "Ok to proceed? (y)".
 Type "y" then press enter
    2. It'll ask for your project name.
 Choose any name you want.
 This will be the name of the folder it creates on your computer.
    3. Wait for the packages to install.
 Then, in your terminal, `cd` into the folder you just created, then type `yarn dev`.
-3. Search for your "Note to self" room and open it up so that you can test out your Beeper Widgets without bothering others.
-You can also make your own Matrix room by clicking "Start New Chat" -> "Create group chat" -> "Beeper (Matrix)".
+3. In Beeper Desktop, search for your "Note to self" chat and open it up so that you can test out your widget.
+Alternatively, you can also make your own Matrix chat by clicking "Start New Chat" -> "Create group chat" -> "Beeper (Matrix)" and name it something like 'Widget test'.
-4. Follow the instructions in [Install a Beeper Widget](#install-a-beeper-widget), but type `http://localhost:3000` as the URL.
+4. Follow the instructions in [Install a Beeper Widget](#install-a-beeper-widget), and type `http://localhost:3000` as the URL.
 5. Wait a couple of seconds for NextJS to compile the page.
 You'll then see the example widget!
-Click through it to explore some of the functionality, and open it in your code editor to build your own widget.
+Click through it to explore some of the functionality, and open it in your code editor to customize and create your own widget.

 ### Notes for development